Skip to content

 Storing + Freezing

 If you have leftovers, store them in an airtight container or bag for up to 3 days.
-To freeze, make sure they have cooled completely and then wrap in saran wrap and place in a freeze container.
+To freeze, make sure they have cooled completely, and then wrap them in saran wrap and place them in a frozen container.

 Store in the freezer for up to 3 months.
 Let thaw at room temperature for a few hours when ready to enjoy.